swiftlettech/smart-sweeper/README.md

 ```

 * rpc.host is the IP address that the SmartCash Node Client RPC server is bound to.
-* rpc.port is the port that the SmartCash node client RPC server is listening on.
+* rpc.port is the port that the SmartCash Node Client RPC server is listening on.
 * rpc.username is the SmartCash Node Client RPC server username.
 * rpc.password is the SmartCash Node Client RPC server password.
 * smartcashPath is the full path to your SmartCash Node Client installation.
 You must include a trailing slash.